MontyGoose/blockchain-buildone/tutorial.md

 * **Initialise** the blockchain
 * **Add data** we want to be able to add some data to a block !
 * **Add / Mine a block** we then want to be able to add the block to the chain
-* **Get last block of the chain** we want to be able to get hold of the the last block
+* **Return the chain** we want to be able to get hold of the whole chain
-* **hashing function** we need to be able to create a hash of things, but we probably don't need to expose this, so we'll make it only available to our blockchain class
+* **Hashing function** we need to be able to create a hash of things, but we don't need to expose this, so we'll make it only available to our blockchain class

 This will all get more complex - but this is a good place to start.

-Let's create some stub code, that represents the above 3 functions for our blockchain.
+Let's create some stub code, that represents the above functions for our blockchain.

 Create a file in the src folder, blockchain.ts, which will represent our blockchain and the functions we've described above.